 Reiser admits that with all of this personal information in these new systems “there’s the potential for the disadvantages..
 The solution we have to that now is basically social.
 It’s not acceptable to tap into the computer systems.
 If you do it, you’re cracking them and it’s a bad thing.”

-Now, with thousands of data breaches in our wake, this expectation that social enforcement could influence good behavior on the web is surely outmoded and rejected.
-What does seem oddly similar to today’s attitudes is our nonchalance about some of the ethical and policy-influencing impacts of our decisions.
+Now, there are thousands of data breaches in our wake.
+The expectation that social enforcement could influence good behavior on the web is surely outmoded and rejected.
+What does seem oddly similar to today’s attitudes is our nonchalance about some ethical and policy-influencing impacts of decisions.
 How does creating sticky apps create addiction in end users?

 Will AI determine our future instead of the reverse?
 The role of the tech ethicist is beginning to emerge, but innovators need to develop new solutions with the assumption that bad actors will someday enter the field of play and when that time comes, we will need to be able to respond to them.
-This Xerox video certainly has us thinking!
+Mark Reiser and this Xerox video certainly has us thinking!

 About Today’s Writer on the Xerox Video

 Jessica Day is Co-Founder and Chief Marketing Officer at IdeaScale, the largest idea management platform in the world with more than 35,000 communities and 4.5 million users.
-IdeaScale empowers organizations to crowdsource ideas from their employees or customers who then collaborate, evaluate, and further develop those ideas into products, processes, and new initiatives.
+IdeaScale empowers organizations to crowdsource ideas from their employees or customers.
+They then collaborate, evaluate, and further develop those ideas into products, processes, and new initiatives.

-IdeaScale’s client roster includes industry leaders, such as Citrix, Marriott Vacations Worldwide, NASA, the New York City Police Department, Princess Cruises and many others.
+IdeaScale’s client roster includes industry leaders, such as Citrix, Marriott Vacations Worldwide, NASA, the NYPD, and Princess Cruises.
 As part of her role, Jessica Day analyzes and articulates patterns appearing in crowdsourced innovation.
 Day volunteers for sustainability organizations and lives in Berkeley, CA. She holds an MFA in English, Creative Writing.